1851 - In the Treaty of Traverse de Sioux, the area including Stevens County is ceded to the United States Government.

 1866 - Stevens County’s first documented settlement established in Framnas Township by a group of Norwegian immigrants.

 1867 - Stevens County boundaries redrawn along the present day lines.
 First church in county, Norwegian Evangelical Lutheran Church (later Scandia Free), holds services.

 1870 - A post office called Potosi is established at Gager’s Station.

-1871 - The First Division of the St. Paul and Pacific Railroad Company comes through Stevens County, and the Village of Morris is platted.
-First County board meeting held on October 5.
+1871 - The First Division of the St. Paul and Pacific Railroad Company comes through Stevens County, and the village of Morris is platted.
+First Stevens County board meeting held on October 5.
 Hancock post office opens.

 1873 - The first Stevens County Fair is held.

 1875- The beginning of a three year grasshopper outbreak in the county.

 1876 - Stevens County’s first newspaper, Frontier Business, established.

 1880 - Browns Valley Line of the Great Northern opens from Morris to Browns Valley.
 Morris’ first bank, the Bank of Morris, established.
 First volume of Hancock Times newspaper printed.